dphfox/Fusion/docs/api-reference/general/members/safe.md

 expressions, because it only returns the values from the functions, rather than returning a success boolean.

-!!! note "Fatal versus non-fatal errors"
+!!! warning "Fatal versus non-fatal errors"
 	`Safe` only protects you from errors that would stop your calculation from successfully returning a value.

-	In particular, this implies that errors that occur inside [computeds](../../../state/members/computed) or other similar objects will
+	In particular, this applies to [computeds](../../../state/members/computed)
-	*not* be caught by `Safe`, because those errors are safely handled by those objects and do not cause the calculation to crash fatally.
+	you create inside `Safe` (and other similar objects).
+Because those errors are safely handled by those objects, and do not cause the `Safe` calculation to crash fatally, you have to use `Safe` inside of the computed itself if you want to capture the error.

 -----